 After receipt of a statement by one party, the other party will be informed hereof and be given the opportunity to make representations.

-EuroPriSe may also consult the EuroPriSe experts who were involved in the certification project concerning the product or service at hand.
+EuroPriSe may also consult the EuroPriSe experts who were involved in the certification project concerning the product, service or website at hand.

-Complainants can expect the following reaction times from EuroPriSe:
+Complainants can expect the following reaction times from EuroPriSe GmbH:

 In order to avoid misuse of the dispute resolution procedure, EuroPriSe requires complainants to indicate their real name and a valid email address.
 These personal data will be disclosed to the seal holder who is concerned by the complaint together with the circumstances of the case.
 They will only be used for the purpose of dispute resolution.

-EuroPriSe may also disclose the circumstances of the case to the EuroPriSe experts who were involved in the certification project concerning the product or service at hand.
+EuroPriSe may also disclose the circumstances of the case to the EuroPriSe experts who were involved in the certification project concerning the product, service or website at hand.

 If it turns out that the complaint is out of scope of EuroPriSe dispute resolution (cf. above) or if it turns out that the facts that are presented by the complainant are not correct, then EuroPriSe will inform the complainant hereof by e-mail and close the proceedings.